Biblioteca collegio San Carlo

 Culture & Entertainment

-The restoration of the library started with the 16th century loggia where plugging of the masonry was eliminated and where the second floor and the altana were added.
-In order to insure the strength of the loggia, some steel structural elements were inserted in the windows located in the middle of the colonnade.
+The restoration of the library started with the 16th-century loggia where plugging of the masonry was eliminated and where the second floor and the altana were added.
+In order to ensure the strength of the loggia, some steel structural elements were inserted in the windows located in the middle of the colonnade.

 Furthermore, the restoration of the loggia revealed the original material and Ragazzi and Partners decided to emphasize the cross-vaults through a Led illumination system hidden on the top of the vaults' beams.

-In the main hall the wooden-beam ceilings were restored together with the beautiful decorated arch which was discovered during the works on the walls.
+In the main hall, the wooden-beam ceilings were restored together with the beautifully decorated arch which was discovered during the works on the walls.

 Fondazione Collegio San Carlo